-Famous for their beautiful coastline, active volcanoes, delicious cuisine, wine and fascinating history, Sicily including its offshore Aeolian Islands and Egadi Islands between them make an unbeatable charter location - or two.
-A large destination that can be divided many ways, this part of Italy is accessible with bases on Sicily itself and at the mainland port of Tropea
+Famous for its stunning coastline, active volcanoes, delicious cuisine, fine wines, and rich history, Sicily, along with its offshore Aeolian Islands and Egadi Islands, offers an unbeatable location for a sailing charter.
+This vast and diverse region can be explored in many ways, with charter bases on Sicily itself and at the mainland port of Tropea, making it easily accessible.

-What makes Sicily an even better sailing holiday destination is the flexibility it provides.
-Sail north to the Aeolians, west to the Egadis, south to the southern coast, or east to Messina and beyond.
-Or even consider a Sicily circumnavigation.
-Whatever route you choose, your sailing holiday charter in and around Sicily will be an experience to remember.
+What makes Sicily even more appealing as a sailing destination is the incredible flexibility it offers.
+You can sail north to the Aeolian Islands, west to the Egadi Islands, south along the coast, or east to Messina and beyond.
+For the more adventurous, a circumnavigation of Sicily is also an option.
+Whatever route you choose, a sailing holiday in and around Sicily promises to be an unforgettable experience.

 Because Southern Sicily is beyond the reaches of a 7-day charter out of the more popular northern side, experienced sailors may include it in a Malta boat charter.
 Talk to us about how this can be achieved.